qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

    Map Item properties Tab |nix|

 * The **Preview** area allows to define the preview modes 'Rectangle', 'Cache' and 'Render', as described above.
-If you change the view on the |qg| map canvas by zooming or panning or changing vector or raster properties, you can update the print composer view selecting the map element in the print composer and clicking the **[Update preview]** button.
+If you change the view on the |qg| map canvas by changing vector or raster properties, you can update the print composer view selecting the map element in the print composer and clicking the **[Update preview]** button.
 * The field :guilabel:`Scale` |selectnumber| sets a manual scale.